So you secure a job interview with your dream employer, what and how will you prepare next?

 Don’t: Whip out those false eyelashes or the tie with skull-and-crossbones on it

 Why: It’s great that you are putting in the effort to help your interviewer remember you better.
 But you want it to be for the right reasons.
 It’s not a fashion parade.
 Interviewers like personality but they don’t want your individuality shoved in their faces.
 Like a first date, it’s important to understand what the other party is like.
-If your company is a respected bank, going for the interview in a plunging, cleavage-bearing LBD may not be the best option. [more…]
+If your company is a respected bank, going for the interview in a plunging, cleavage-bearing LBD might not be the best option.

 Do: Decompress from the stress of the interview